dlivingston/resume/README.md

 * Delivered web solutions for high-profile clients, including MRM/McCann and Cisco, ensuring alignment with client specifications and industry best practices.
 * Designed and implemented engaging web UI applications and promotional landing pages, contributing to enhanced brand visibility and user engagement.
+* Developed and maintained Drupal websites for enterprise clients, including custom module development and integration with existing systems.
 <!-- * Utilized database-driven MVC frameworks to streamline project development and improve application performance. -->

 ---